-Written by Rocio Colina, President of 502 Down Syndrome
+Written by Rocío Colina, President of 502 Down Syndrome

-In some cases schools are willing to open to an inappropriate inclusion, such as “accepting” children but in a “special needs class”.
+In some cases, schools are willing to open to inappropriate inclusion, such as “accepting” children but in a “special needs class”.
 A true inclusive learning environment is not a place where students with a disability learn in isolation from their peers.
 In other cases, they accept children and have them form part of the same class as other students, but only with a shadow teacher or by attending the class simply as listeners, only occupying a space, but without learning or without a code from the Ministry of Education, which means that the institution does not have an educational commitment towards the student.
 In other words, it doesn’t matter to the institution if the student with a disability learns or not, because there isn’t a commitment.

 Real inclusion means regular schools welcome the child, permitting him or her to form part of the same class as regular children, with pairs of the same age, learning the same contents with pedagogical adjustments, based on an educational commitment.
-Inclusive education is about how we develop and design our schools, classrooms, programs and activities so that all students learn and participate together, in which the student has an educational curriculum that is adapted based to his or her needs.
+Inclusive education is about how we develop and design our schools, classrooms, programs, and activities so that all students learn and participate together, in which the student has an educational curriculum that is adapted based on his or her needs.

 In Guatemala, the Ministry of Education has already a special education department, enabling all students to attend regular schools with pedagogical adjustments.
 The majority of educational institutions in Guatemala ignore the fact that they can count on this department.

-Inclusion has to be a commitment between the parents, the teacher and the educational institution, that needs to put in the same effort to every student that becomes part of their school.
+Inclusion has to be a commitment between the parents, the teacher, and the educational institution, that needs to put in the same effort to every student that becomes part of their school.
 In spite of that, the Ministry of Education of Guatemala already has a department that can help schools with inclusion.

-Another problem in Guatemala is that there isn´t any educational degree for special education, or some of other therapeutic degree, leading to the lack of professionals that may manage or follow up on the work of inclusion.
+Another problem in Guatemala is that there isn´t any educational degree for special education, or some other therapeutic degree, leading to the lack of professionals that may manage or follow up on the work of inclusion.
 We need to have these university degrees and start to, not only have inclusion, but a social culture of inclusion.